 - Apply a thin coating of oil before storing your skillet in a dry place.

-Check this link for a more detailed information.
+Check this link for more detailed information.

 Looking for more potato recipes?
 There are never too many ways to enjoy the humble spud.
 Here are a few: